-Tim Rutherford is a partner and Head of the firm’s national Charity & Social Enterprise Sector Group.
-Tim specialises in advising on charity law, governance and related issues.
+Tim Rutherford is a partner in the firm’s national Charity & Social Enterprise Sector team, and was previously for six years the Head of the firm’s Charity & Social Enterprise Sector Group.
+Tim specialises in advising on charity law, governance and related issues, in particular for faith based organisations and almshouses.
 Tim is also experienced in advising charities and organisations in relation to insolvency and risk management issues.

 Tim is based in our Bath office, but divides his time between our Bath and London offices.
 Tim is recognised by Legal 500 as one of the two leading individuals advising charities in the South West and by Chambers & Partners as a leading individual advising charities nationally.